RLinV1/Blog-Website/README.md

 # Introduction

-This is a simple blog website that allows users to create blogs using the mern stack.
+This is a simple blog website that allows users to create blogs using the mern stack and supabase.

 # How to run
 First in the backend folder create an env file with the key: MONGO_URI and provide it a valid MONGODB URI to a mongoDB database.
+It will also require a supabase database.

 Then run npm install on both backend and frontend folders.